arisi/thermo.sh/README.md

 ### Relay

-You can any available pin you want for relay control, the script will try to configure the chosen pin as output.
+You can use any available pin you want for relay control: the script will try to configure the chosen pin as output.

 ### 1Wire